-Professor Colinvaux teaches courses in Federal Income Taxation, Legislation, and Property.
-From 2001-2008, Professor Colinvaux was counsel to the non-partisan Joint Committee on Taxation in the U.S. Congress and played an important role in developing the major charitable giving and reform legislation enacted during that period, including the Pension Protection Act of 2006.
+Professor Colinvaux teaches courses in Federal Income Taxation, Property, Legislation, Nonprofit Organizations, and Civil Rights.
+From 2001-2008, Professor Colinvaux was counsel to the non-partisan Joint Committee on Taxation in the U.S. Congress with responsibility for tax legislation relating to nonprofit organizations.

 The Charitable Contributions Deduction: Federal Income Tax Rules (with Harvey Dale), 68 TAX LAW.
 331 (2015).

 Political Activity Limits and Tax Exemption: A Gordian’s Knot, 34 VA.
 TAX REV. 1 (2014).